Indoor Swimming Pools in NYC That Offer Day Passes

 555 E. 90th Street, at York Avenue

 This uptown fitness center features a beautiful indoor Olympic-size pool (where Olympic bronze medalist Lia Neal trained) with excellent kids' programs.
 Annual memberships cost more than $1,000, but day passes are $35 for adults and $10 for children.
-The deal is good any day of the week, but you must attend during family swim time.
+The deal is good any day of the week, but you must attend during family swim.
 Call to confirm hours.

 Asphalt Green Battery Park City – Battery Park City